What is brand management?

 Increasing brand recognition

 Without effort being put into how your brand appears and how it carries out its business, it’s hard for consumers to be able to recognise your brand as a cohesive entity.
 It takes around 5 to 7 impressions for a customer to start becoming aware of your brand, meaning that a strategy that builds loyal customers will need to have multiple touchpoints.
+It’s much more than just recognising the visual element of your specific brand – it’s about the qualities you’re recognisable for.

 Strengthening brand value